ramin-honary-xc/data-prep-kit/README.md

 This repository contains a few simple Python scripts which run a PyQt5 GUI allowing you to interactively prepare data using algorithms in the OpenCV libarary.
-In particular these  tools are useful  for preparing data stored in  PNG or JPEG files,  for use as input  to other machine learning processes.
+In  particular these tools are  useful for preparing data stored  in PNG,  BMP, or JPEG  files, for use  as input  to other machine learning processes.

   **Note** that this repository does not included any machine learning algorithms, and only  makes use of algorithms present  in the OpenCV